wgnr/el-pope-e-commerce/README.md

 ## Live demo
 A link to heroku is provided -> [Live Demo](http://elpope.herokuapp.com/).

 Consider that my Firebase project may not be available by the moment you are seeing this.
+A live demo video is available in this link.
+YOUTUBE

 # Some comments
-* Loading linear bar handled by context.
+* Slightly responsive, not 100% optimized for mobile resolutions.
 * Categories and products are loaded from Firebase.
 * Routes were defined in a [centralized file](./src/app/routes/index.js).
+* Stock is checked previous to check out.
 * Cart persistence in localStorage and handled by context.
-* Stock is checked previous to check out.
 * Orders can be fetched buy enter the order ID.
+* Loading linear bar handled by context.

 # Used Libraries
 * [Material UI](https://material-ui.com/): React components toolkit.